dpauwels/noip-confirmhostname/README.md

 # noip-confirmhostname
-This is a simple Python script to confirm your free no-ip hostname(s).
+This is a simple Python script to confirm your free no-ip hostname(s) when it's expiring.

 # INSTALL
 git clone https://github.com/dpauwels/noip-confirmhostname.git